Dynamic scaling and quenching for heavy quark in the linear expanding medium

-and using the known asymptotics of the Bessel functions J(x) and Y(x) \cite{Stegun}.
-Here \beq z(t)=\frac{2}{2-h}\frac{1+i}{2}\sqrt{\frac{\hat q}{\omega} } ,z_0=z(t_0),z_L=z(t_0+L). \eeq The equivalent static media quenching coefficient is then \beq \hat q_{\rm stat}=(\frac{2}{2-h})^2\hat q_0(t_0/L)^h, \eeq and \beq P(z)=(1+(1-z)^2)/z \eeq is the corresponding DGLAP kernel for quark emitting the gluon, $\omega=zE$, where E is the jet energy.
-It is easy to see that the singular part of the energy spectrum does not change if we include the mass of the radiating quark.
-The reason is that the soft gluons described by scaling are radiated at the angles much larger then the dead cone angle $\theta_0$.
-Indeed, the characteristic angle of radiation with frequency $\omega$ is $\theta_{BDMPS}=(\hat q/\omega^3)^{1/4}$,on the other hand, the nonzero quark mass influences the radiation only when $\theta_{BDMPS}\le \theta_0=m/E$ \cite{DK}, i.e. $\omega>(\hat q E^4/m^4)^{1/3}\equiv (\hat q/\theta_0^4)^{1/3}$.
+The equivalent static media quenching coefficient is then \beq \hat q_{\rm stat}=(\frac{2}{2-h})^2\hat q_0(t_0/L)^h, \eeq Here \beq P(z)=(1+(1-z)^2)/z \eeq is the corresponding DGLAP kernel for quark emitting the gluon, $\omega=zE$, where E is the jet energy.
+It is easy to see that the singular part of the energy spectrum, i.e. the term proportional to $1/\sqrt{\omega}$, does not change if we include the mass of the radiating quark.
+The reason is that the soft gluons described by scaling are radiated at the angles much larger than the dead cone angle $\theta_0$.
+The characteristic angle of radiation with frequency $\omega$ is $\theta_{\rm BDMPS}=(\hat q/\omega^3)^{1/4}$.
+The nonzero quark mass influences the radiation only when $\theta_{\rm BDMPS}\le \theta_0=m/E$ \cite{DK}, i.e. $\omega>(\hat q E^4/m^4)^{1/3}\equiv (\hat q/\theta_0^4)^{1/3}$.
 For typical static media with $\hat q =0.3-0.6$ GeV$^3$, we get $\omega \ge 5-7$ GeV, that is rather far from soft gluon region.
-For the expanding media the same arguments are valid, we just need to use the quenching coefficient at $t=L$: $\hat q(L)$ . \begin{figurehere}
+For the expanding media the same arguments are valid, we just need to use the quenching coefficient at $t=L$--$\hat q(L)$ . \begin{figurehere}

 \end{figurehere}